Medical Services FAQs

 What services do Pediatric SANEs provide to children and families?

 Pediatric SANEs provide a variety of health and medical services to children and families and are available to talk or meet with families.

 Children and their caregivers often have many questions and concerns about the impact of sexual abuse on their current health and future well-being.
 Children and families have concerns about possible injuries and the risk of sexually transmitted infections.

 Services are tailored to meet the individual needs of the child/family and may include:

-- Phone consultation or face-to-face consultation with the child’s caregiver/child about medical/health concerns related to sexual abuse;
+- Phone or in-person consultation with the child or their caregiver about medical concerns related to abuse;

-- A head-to-toe physical exam focused to documentation of injuries or symptoms of infection related to sexual/physical abuse;
+- A head-to-toe physical exam focused on documenting injuries or symptoms of infections related to abuse;

-- A non-invasive MedScope exam of the child’s external genitals to assess for new or old injuries related to sexual abuse.
+- A non-invasive MedScope exam of the child’s external genitals to assess for injuries related to abuse.
 NO internal/speculum exam is done (unless child is a physically mature adolescent and history indicated the need for such exam);

 - Forensic evidence collection using the Massachusetts Pediatric Sexual Assault Evidence Collection Kit (MA PEDI Kit) for children under 12 years of age when sexual abuse occurs within a 72-hour period and a child is not currently in an emergency department;